What is an orbital tumor

 - obvious mass.

-- Prominence of the eyes is not necessarily the result of a tumor, but might possibly result from inflammation such as that caused by Graves' thyroid disease.
+- Prominence of the eyes is not necessarily the lead to of a tumor, but may possibly lead to from inflammation such as that caused by Graves' thyroid disease.

-- In children, parents might possibly originally notice a droopy eyelid or slight protrusion of the eye.
+- In children, parents may possibly originally notice a droopy eyelid or slight protrusion of the eye.

 How are tumors diagnosed

 - How are orbital tumors treatedOrbital tumors are most often diagnosed with either a CAT scan or MRI.
-If either of those tests look suspicious, a biopsy might possibly be performed.?
+If either of those tests look suspicious, a biopsy may possibly be performed.?

 How are orbital tumors Treated